WitherCubes/trex_runner/README.md

 # Trex Runner

-This is just a chromium dino game with marion as the character and my own spin of the code.
+This is just a chromium dino game with mario as the character and my own spin of the code.